Menu Close

 Section Four: Resignation

-A member may resign by filing a written resignation with the registrar, but such resignation shall not relieve such person of the obligation to pay any fees, dues or other charges therefor accrued and unpaid.
+A member may resign by filing a written resignation with their program’s registrar, but such resignation shall not relieve such person of the obligation to pay any fees, dues or other charges therefore accrued and unpaid.
+This resignation notice does not require reimbursement of fees, unless noted by authorizing personnel (Program Specific Director, Treasurer, Vice President or President)

 Section Five: Reinstatement